EnriqueMoran/lumberjackBot/README.md

 # LumberJack Telegram Bot
 Bot made for LumberJack telegram game.
-It recognises a couple of key pixels on your screen and makes lumberjack dodge tree's branches. **pyautogui library is needed!**
+It recognises a couple of key pixels on your screen and makes lumberjack dodge tree's branches. **pyautogui and Pillow libraries is needed!**

 ## How it works